takoz53/TwitchTTS/README.md

 1. Download the latest release and extract
 1. Run the Program and you'll have to fill out multiple things
     1. Firstly, whether you want to bind it on a specific Channel Award.
 If yes, type Y, else N.
-        1. Now type the Channel Award its Title, e.g. "TTS" without the "".
+        1. If Y, type the Channel Award its Title, e.g. "TTS" without the "".
-    1. If you want the TTS to read out usernames (e.g. X said ...), Y, else N.
+    1. If you want the TTS to read out usernames (e.g. X said ...), hit Y, else N.
     2. Enter your botname / username
     4. Create an [OAuth Key](https://twitchapps.com/tmi/) and enter your Key (oauth:xxxxxx..)
     5. Set the channel, where it should connect to (**all lowercase!**)